 In order to build and deploy their applications, businesses often require sophisticated environments that consist of multiple, integrated cloud services.
 Consider a development environment whose needs include a Java application server along with two relational databases.
-Provisioning each of these 3 services for every member of your development team is time consuming and error prone, regardless of whether you’re using service consoles or REST APIs to provision the services.
+Provisioning these three service instances (1 Java and 2 databases) for every member of your development team is time consuming and error prone, regardless of whether you’re using service consoles or REST APIs to provision the services.

 When you use Oracle Cloud Stack Manager to create an environment, it provisions the specified Oracle Cloud resources by using each service’s public REST APIs.
 It orchestrates the execution of these APIs in a standardized, repeatable way, ensuring that you create consistent environments in your cloud accounts or even in different cloud data centers.
 You can also define the dependencies between your resources, so that Oracle Cloud Stack Manager creates and destroys the resources in your cloud stacks in a logical sequence.